hyperstack-org/hyperstack/docs/client_side_scoping.md

 The additional features are accessed via the `:joins` and `:client` options.

-The `:joins` option tells the synchromesh client which models are joined with the scope.  *You must add a `:joins` option if the scope has any data base joins operations in it, otherwise if a joined model changes, synchromesh will not know to update the scope*
+The `:joins` option tells the synchromesh client which models are joined with the scope.  *You must add a `:joins` option if the scope has any data base join operations in it, otherwise if a joined model changes, synchromesh will not know to update the scope.*

-The `:client` option provides a client side way to update scopes without having to contact the server.
-Unlike the `:joins` option this is an optimization an is not required for things to work.
+The `:client` option provides the client a way to update scopes without having to contact the server.
+Unlike the `:joins` option this is an optimization and is not required for scopes to work.

 ```ruby
 class Todo < ActiveRecord::Base